Who Wants to Be a Millionaire (American game show): Payout structure

 The $500,000 and $1,000,000 prizes were initially lump-sum payments, but were changed to annuities in September 2002 when the series moved to syndication.
 Contestants winning either of these prizes receive $250,000 thirty days after their show broadcasts and the remainder paid in equal annual payments.
-The $500,000 prize consists of $25,000 per year for 10 years, while the $1,000,000 prize consists of $37,500 per year for 20 years, all less taxes.
+Winners of $500,000 also receive $25,000 per year for 10 years, while $1,000,000 prize winners also receive $37,500 per year for 20 years; all prizes are subject to taxes.

 From 2017 to 2019, contestants who answered one of the first five questions incorrectly received a $1,000 consolation prize.
 On the original primetime version and in earlier seasons of the syndicated version prior to 2010 (and again from 2015 to 2017), contestants who missed one of the first five questions left with nothing.

 Lifelines

 Forms of assistance known as "lifelines" are available for a contestant to use if a question proves difficult.
 Multiple lifelines may be used on a single question, but each one can only be used once per game (unless otherwise noted below).
 Three lifelines are available from the start of the game.
 Depending on the format of the show, additional lifelines may become available after the contestant correctly answers the fifth or tenth question.
 In the clock format, usage of lifelines temporarily pauses the clock while the lifelines are played.